Mitradis/Windows-10-DISM-Scripts/README.md

 - Unpack the scripts, install.wim and boot.wim files (from the source folder of the .iso file) to the root of the Z drive.
 - If the system language differs from Russian, replace “ru-RU” in _Clear.bat, in the OneDrive block, with your version.
 - Run _Clear.bat and wait for the window to finish.
-- Make sure there are no errors in the Clear.log file by searching: “operation”, “errors”, “not”, “no” (not all lines are errors, read their description carefully).
+- Make sure there are no errors in the Clear.log file by searching: “denied”, “operation”, “errors”, “not”, “no” (not all lines are errors, read their description carefully).
 - Launch CMD and execute the first command from the _Readme.txt file.
 - Using UltraISO (or analogues), delete the install.wim file in the .iso image and add the resulting install.esd and boot.wim.
 - The image is ready.